 Most importantly, employers who fail to tackle bullying are breaking the law.
 That’s why it is in everyone’s interest to take workplace bullying seriously.

 Employers have a duty under the Health and Safety at Work Act 1974 to ensure the health, safety and welfare of their employees.
 If they do not do this they are breaching an individual’s contract of employment.
-It may also be a breach of sexual harassment and racial discrimination legislation as well as the Criminal Justice and Public Order Act 1994.
-Employers and/or the bully may find themselves facing fines, compensation and possibly a jail sentence.
+It may also be a breach of sexual harassment and racial discrimination legislation, and the bully could well be guilty of harassment.
+Employers and/or the bully may find themselves facing fines, compensation and in some cases even a jail sentence.

-- First, speak to the bully.
+- First, if you feel confident to do so, speak to the bully.
 A direct approach is usually the best.
 Tell the person that you find their behaviour unacceptable and ask them to stop.
 This is sometimes all that is needed.
 Bullies do not like being confronted particularly by someone who is calm and civilised.

 - The majority of bullying goes on behind closed doors.
 So tell a friend or work colleague.
 You may well find out you are not the only one who has suffered.
 It is important that you do not try to cope on your own.

-- If you are in a union and there is a union safety rep where you work, tell them what has been happening.
+- If you are in a union and there is a union representative where you work, tell them what has been happening.
 This will be in confidence and does not mean that a formal complaint will automatically be made.
 A safety rep will only do what you want them to and will give you the advice and support you need.
 They will want to have the bullying stopped quietly and quickly and can go with you to speak to the bully, or see them on your behalf.
-They safety rep will also help you with a formal complaint, if it goes that far, giving advice and support throughout the procedure.
+The union representative will also help you with a formal complaint, if it goes that far, giving advice and support throughout the procedure.

 - If you are not already in a union – join one.
 You have every right to do so.
 You do not have to tell your employers, but if they find out, it is illegal for them to sack you or to cause you detriment.
 The union will listen to you and ensure you have the best advice.
 The union can give you free legal advice, support you, put you in touch with support groups and approach the employer on your behalf.